close

 Brian Hoffmeyer, SVP of Market Strategies, Beeline

 “2022 is going to bring more of the same things that we saw in 2021 and that is (at least mostly!) a good thing.
 The extended workforce will continue to grow in importance to companies of all types and talent shortages will likely get even worse.
-Taken together those two things will push companies to look to expand the markets and places they find talent in, continue to reinforce the intersection of quality, time-to-fill, and cost (rather than a myopic focus on just cost savings), and underscore the importance of talent diversity (and related initiatives like upskilling and giving people second chances).
+Taken together those two things will push companies to look to expand the markets and places they find talent in, continue to reinforce the intersection of quality, time-to-fill, and cost (rather than a myopic focus on just cost savings), and underscore the importance of broadening the talent base (and related initiatives like upskilling and giving people second chances).
 Companies need to ensure that their extended workforce programs consider all of these things and that they set goals that are directly tied to company strategy.”

 Neha Goel, VP of Marketing, Utmost